Scott Rhodes: Background

-Rhodes was born in York, North Yorkshire, England, and he is of Scottish descent through his father.
+Rhodes was born in York, England, and he is of Scottish descent through his father.

 Career

 Rhodes started his rugby league career with junior club Heworth A.R.L.F.C., he was an academy player at Leeds Rhinos, and made two Super League appearances in 2000 while on loan at Hull FC, while at York City Knights during the 2004 National League Two season, coached by Richard Agar, he missed only one match, and scored 15-tries in 35-appearances, and was part of the 2005 National League Two title-winning squad coached by former Sheffield Eagles player Michael "Mick" Cook.